kylemichaelreaves/covid19/README.md

     2020-12-05 	5324.0 	51.0

 The datatype for the state and county columns were changed from object to category, to optimize performance.

+__update__ 12132020
+Added functions weekly_df and monthly_df to return dataframes for monthly and weekly cases and deaths.